Kids in the Kitchen – Scrumptious Toddler Friendly Chocolate Bliss Balls

-Children should always be a part of family cooking and food preparation process.
+Children should always be a part of the family cooking and food preparation process.
 It teaches them concepts that are literally life-saving and essential for survival.
 It also allows children to absorb and pick up skills in the most natural and relaxed environment.

-They learn science and math when mixing ingredients and measuring portions, they form healthy habits, develop their imagination and patience, get accustomed to making and fixing mistakes.
+They learn science and math when mixing ingredients and measuring portions, form healthy habits, develop their imagination and patience, and get accustomed to making and fixing mistakes.
 They also feel proud and their confidence soars when they can contribute and accomplish something meaningful with their own hands.

 Why is this recipe toddler-friendly!?
 Because they are

 easy to make even with young kids with minimum mess.